kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 ### Atomic operations on metadata

 The PRC allows a group of metadata add and remove operations to be performed transactionally, within a single call to the server.
 This does mean you can apply atomic operations on metadata.
-In onther words, you can add more than one AVU and also remove metadat at the same operation.
+In other words, you can add more than one AVU and also remove metadata at the same operation.
 One important thing to know is that the list of operations will be applied in the order given.

 To be able to work with atomic operations, you should import relevant classes: